INGEOTEC/NLP-Course/topics/04NGramLM.md

 # Out of Vocabulary

 The problem shown in the previous example is known as **out of vocabulary**.
 As we know, most of the words are unfrequent, which requires training the model on a massive corpus to collect as many unfrequent words as possible; however, there will not be a sufficiently large dataset for all the cases given that the language evolves and the physical constraints of computing an LM with one a corpus with that magnitude.
+Consequently, the OOV problem must be handled differently.

 # Activities